gcohenfr/gcohenfr.github.io/team.md

 ## Supervisor of:

 - David Kepplinger (Ph.D., in progress)

 - Derek Cho (M.Sc., in progress)

 - Derek Chiu (M.Sc., 2016): currently working as a data analyst at BC Cancer Research Centre, Vancouver, BC, Canada

 - Chiara DiGravio (M.Sc., 2015): currently working as a statistician in an interdisciplinary research group at University of Southampton, UK

-- Dai (Darlene) LiYing (M.Sc., 2012, co-supervised with Prof. Ng from CS): currently working as a data analyst at GenomeDx Bioscience, Vancouver, BC, Canada
+- Darlene LiYing (M.Sc., 2012, co-supervised with Prof. Ng from CS): currently working as a data analyst at GenomeDx Bioscience, Vancouver, BC, Canada

-# Supervisory commitee member of:
+## Supervisory commitee member of:

 - Beryl Zhuang (M.Sc. in Bioniformatics, in progress)